Table of Contents

 The Court can clarify, improve, and interpret international law rules even though it cannot pass new laws in the same way that a regulator can.
 The Court’s judgments are final and binding, so they have an effect that goes well beyond the parties to the cases it hears.
 They serve as guidelines for their international conduct and are taken into consideration by all states and organizations.
 Additionally, the organizations responsible for codifying international law, like the United Nations International Law Commission, frequently cite the Court’s judgments.

 Four of the six ICJ cases in which India has been involved involve Pakistan.
-The International Court of Justice (ICJ) reached the conclusion in the Kulbhushan Jadhav case that Pakistan was obliged by international law to permit “effective review and reconsideration” of Jadhav’s conviction.
-With the exception of the Kulbhushan Jadhav case, India has participated in five ICJ cases, three of which involved Pakistan.
+The International Court of Justice (ICJ) concluded in the Kulbhushan Jadhav case that Pakistan was obliged by international law to permit “effective review and reconsideration” of Jadhav’s conviction.
+Except for the Kulbhushan Jadhav case, India has participated in five ICJ cases, three of which involved Pakistan.
 They are listed below:

 International Court of Justice Criticism